sarg3nt/certified-kubernetes-security-specialist/04 Supply Chain Security/05 Scan Images for Known Vulnerabilities.md

 Looks at services on our system and displays a list of vulnerabilities

-Once we've identified a vulnerability we can mitigate it in one of the following ways
+Once we've identified a vulnerability we can mitigate it in one of the following ways:

-- Upgrade the component if a new version fixes it
+- Upgrade the component if a new version fixes it.
-- Uninstall the component if we do not need it
+- Uninstall the component if we do not need it.
-- Apply some mitigating or compensating control if they exist
+- Apply some mitigating or compensating control if they exist.

 ## Vulnerability Scanner Trivy

-By Aqua Security
+By Aqua Security.

 ```sh
 # Get help